Skip to main content

 ADMISSIONS - Deferrals

-Only students who have met the payment conditions of their original Letter of Acceptance (LOA) and submit their deferral request by the term deferral deadline will be considered for deferred admission provided seats are available in the requested term.
+Only students who have met the payment conditions of their Pre-Admitted Letter or Letter of Acceptance (LOA) and submit their deferral request by the term deferral deadline will be considered for deferred admission for the next available intake.

 If you are working with an agent, please advise them of your intent to defer, they will do so on your behalf through official protocol.